bugsnag/bugsnag-cli/README.md

   -h, --help                                                Show context-sensitive help.
       --upload-api-root-url="https://upload.bugsnag.com"    Bugsnag On-Premise upload server URL.
-Can contain port number --port=443                                            Port number for the upload server --api-key=STRING                                      Bugsnag integration API key for this application --fail-on-upload-error                                Stops the upload when a mapping file fails to upload to Bugsnag successfully
+Can contain port number --port=443                                            Port number for the upload server --api-key=STRING                                      (required) Bugsnag integration API key for this application --fail-on-upload-error                                Stops the upload when a mapping file fails to upload to Bugsnag successfully
+      --app-version=STRING                                  The version of the application.
+      --app-version-code=STRING                             The version code for the application (Android only).
+      --app-bundle-version=STRING                           The bundle version for the application (iOS only).

 Commands:
   upload all <path>